 Parents who believe that their child may have Special Educational Needs should in the first instance contact the class teacher who will liaise with our SENCo (Special Educational Needs Co-ordinator), Mrs Asha Wride.
-We also have a SEND Governor, Mrs Judith Evans.
+We also have a SEND Governor, Mrs Caroline Horwood.

-Below are school policies which relate to SEN provision:
+Below are school policies which relate to SEND provision:

 The Swindon Borough Local Offer and links to other support services can be found HERE...

 Wanborough Primary School also recognises the importance of Young Carers and is working to support them.
 Please read more HERE...